NucleusEngineering/data-journey/.journey/tutorial_stockholm.neos.md

 3. Make sure `defaultProject` value is ``{{ PROJECT_ID }}``

-4. add the line: (put notice that after `vars` there is a line-break, followed by indentation.)
+4. add the lines: (put notice to add a line-break after `vars:`, keep the created indentation of the second line.)
-`vars: \
+`vars:
     ml_models_dataset: <your-project-id>.outputs`

 5. Click on <walkthrough-spotlight-pointer locator="text('install packages')">INSTALL PACKAGES</walkthrough-spotlight-pointer> ***only once***.
 You should see a message at the bottom of the page: